DripDropz/perma-lock/README.md

 ## **Prerequisites**
 - Ensure you have `ADA` available for funding the wallets.
-- Aiken, Python, Cardano-CLI, JQ, BC need to be on path.
+- Aiken, Python3, cardano-cli, jq, bc need to be installed for the happy path to function properly.

 ## **Configuration**